 Now here are some pointers that you must “never” forget when dealing with spam calls.

 - Never will the government request payment by credit card, prepaid debit cards and wire transfers.

 - Never will reputable institutions use odd-looking phone numbers.
 These institutions like government agencies, charitable groups, and others will use 1300 / 1800 numbers.
 If your business does not have a toll-free number, consider it.

-Moreover, also contemplate using a call recording in your business to track inbound and outbound calls because individuals are not the only ones prone to swindling businesses, too.
+Moreover, also contemplate using a call recording in your business to track inbound and outbound calls because individuals are not the only ones prone to swindling businesses too.

 Also, consider the telephony feature that has missed call notification.
 This is to receive an email alert in cases of miss calls, it could be an important call or spam call, but this reporting system has the potential to be a saving grace.
 Never will the courts contact anyone over the phone to settle any court-related matters.
 It is usually through the mail first, stating the court is asking you to appear on a certain date and time at a specific courtroom or police station.

 Further, these scammers are crafty.
 They will always look for a loophole in the system, all in the effort to trick anyone.
 After reading the tips mentioned above, the best way to prevent these spam calls is to hang up.